Landlord Licensing Scheme

 Does my property need a licence?

-All privately rented property in the areas of Whitechapel, Weavers, Spitalfields and Bangla town must be licensed.
-View our map to check if your property falls within the above area – all you need is your postcode.
+All privately rented properties in the areas of Whitechapel, Weavers, Spitalfields and Bangla town must be licensed.
+View our map to check if your property falls within the above areas – all you need is your postcode.
+Please note that the green area within the map is the selective licence area.
+If your property appears outside the green area it will not require a selective licence.

-The cost of the licence is £520 for 5 years.
+The cost of the licence is £520 for five years.
 View our fees or find out if your property is exempted.

 Before starting an online application, please note that the application form is not fully supported by mobile devices or tablets.
 The browsers we recommend you use are either lE11 and above or Firefox